 Interest and other debt financing costs include interest, amortization of deferred financing costs including upfront commitment fees and unused fees on our credit facilities.
-For the years ended December 31, 2022 and 2021 interest and other debt financing costs were \$31.9 million and \$19.8 million, respectively.
-The increase was due to a higher weighted average debt outstanding and higher weighted average cost of debt related to a rise in benchmark rates.
+For the years ended December 31, 2023 and 2022 interest and other debt financing costs were \$58.7 million and \$31.9 million, respectively.
+The increase in interest and other debt financing costs was due to a higher weighted average debt outstanding and higher weighted average cost of debt related to a rise in benchmark rates.